 “T-Talk to me.
 Please,” Otto whimpered.
 “Someone please talk to me.”

 Talk?
 With what?
 Empty words?
-Emptier than the pages of poetry that Klaus always dove into to ignore the sound of gunfire and stupid, senseless chatter when he was stationed in the trenches at Abschnitt 45?
+Emptier than the pages of poetry that he always dove into to ignore the sound of gunfire and stupid, senseless chatter when he was stationed in the trenches at Abschnitt 45?

 Atienna leaned forward, her face eclipsing Otto’s.
 She whispered, “You… You did good, Otto.
 You did very good.”